"When you say yes to others, make sure you are not saying no to yourself."

 The Mature Peacemaker stands on two pillars: justice and mercy.
 The Pushover has kept only one.
 He has mercy without backbone, boundaries, or truth-telling.
 His compassion has become collapse because it has no structure.

 He makes excuses for bad behavior.
 He finds kind explanations for harmful actions.
-He enables dysfunction in the name of understanding.
-His mercy has become compulsive—he can't say no to anyone's sob story.
-He can't hold anyone accountable.
-He can't tell temporary struggle from ongoing toxicity.
+His mercy has become compulsive.
+He cannot say no to anyone's sob story.
+He cannot hold anyone accountable.
+He cannot tell temporary struggle from ongoing toxicity.

 The Pushover is the Peacemaker's shadow when mercy cuts off from justice.
 When compassion separates from accountability.
 When fear of conflict leads to enabling harm.